Educator Open House "Storm Cloud: Picturing the Origins of Our Climate Crisis"

 About the Speakers

-Kristin Anthony is the Assistant Curator for Special Projects at The Huntington, an award-winning speaker and researcher, devoted to furthering public knowledge of key environmental issues and their history.
+Kristen Anthony is the assistant curator for special projects at The Huntington.
+An award-winning speaker and researcher, she is devoted to furthering public knowledge of key environmental issues and their history.
 Her research interests are in art and visual history, as well as cultural, environmental, oceanic, coastal, and maritime history.

-Karla Nielsen, Senior Curator of Literary Collections, stewards the Library's archival and print holdings in literature, publishing, journalism, and the performing arts.
-Before joining The Huntington in 2018, Nielsen worked as curator of literature in the Rare Book & Manuscript Library at Columbia University, where she had an affiliate appointment in the Department of English & Comparative Literature.
-She obtained her doctorate in comparative literature (Spanish, Latin, Arabic) from the University of California at Berkeley and her M.S.L.I.S. from the University of Illinois at Urbana-Champaign.
+Karla Nielsen, senior curator of literary collections at The Huntington, stewards the Library’s archival and print holdings in literature, publishing, journalism, and the performing arts.
+Before joining The Huntington in 2018, Nielsen worked as curator of literature in the Rare Book & Manuscript Library at Columbia University, where she had an affiliate appointment in the Department of English and Comparative Literature.
+She obtained her doctorate in comparative literature (Spanish, Latin, Arabic) from the University of California, Berkeley, and her MSLIS from the University of Illinois Urbana-Champaign.
 She has worked as an editor for academic and small press publishers, experience that continues to inform her scholarly interests in publishing studies, the interrelatedness of literary form and material format, visual poetics, and the long history of the novel.
-At The Huntington, she curated the exhibition "Mapping Fiction" in 2022 and is currently preparing an exhibition on 19th-century climate change awareness for Pacific Standard Time 2024.
+At The Huntington, she curated the exhibitions “Mapping Fiction” in 2022 and “Storm Cloud: Picturing the Origins of Our Climate Crisis” in 2024.

 Sept.
 14, 2024–Jan.
 6, 2025 | “Storm Cloud” analyzes the impact of industrialization and a globalized economy on everyday life from 1780 to 1930, as charted by scientists, artists, and writers, and contextualizes the current climate crisis within this historical framework.